-Adults age 65 years and older are at greater risk of severe complications from influenza, due both to their increased likelihood of having chronic conditions and to the decline of their immune systems with aging.
-3
+Adults age 65 years and older are at greater risk of severe complications from influenza than younger adults, due both to their increased likelihood of having chronic conditions and to the decline of their immune systems with aging.3

-Annual influenza vaccination is the best way to prevent influenza4, but vaccination coverage among older adults in the U.S. has stagnated, and in some years has declined significantly over the previous season’s rate.5, 6 In the 2018–2019 season, only 68.1% of adults age 65 and older were vaccinated against the flu.5 This is below the Healthy People 2020 goal to annually vaccinate 90% of non-institutionalized adults age 65 and older.7
+Seasonal influenza vaccination is the best way to prevent influenza4, but vaccination coverage among older adults in the U.S. has stagnated, and in some years has declined significantly over the previous season’s rate.5, 6 In the 2018–2019 season, only 68.1% of adults age 65 and older were vaccinated against the flu.5

-As a health care provider, your strong, confident recommendation for flu vaccine is a very powerful and persuasive tool in determining if your patients are vaccinated.8
+As a health care provider, your strong, confident recommendation for flu vaccine is a very powerful and persuasive tool in determining if your patients are vaccinated.7

 Ensure that your high-risk older patients are vaccinated against flu by using the information, tools, and resources provided by 65+ FLU DEFENSE.